magiclamp32/RetroPie-Extra2/README.md

+**UPDATE.** Im going to do my best to take this over and continue the work.
+Zerojay is done with this and RetroPie in general. it seems

 Welcome.
 I will be adding a bunch of scripts to this as i make them and test them, the best i can.
 I will also be fixing a few of zerojays scripts that are not working now.

 also i will be adding a few scripts that i love from other people. most who are nolonger actvie on the RetroPie forum and i dont want the great work they did to be lost